 - Inconvenience in gulping

-- Pale, blue skin color
+- Pale, blue skin colour

 - Blacking out